 - 1.1 The Agency shall use the Funds received under this Agreement only for the purpose of conducting the Project and providing the agreed upon Project services described herein (Exhibit C "Scope of Services"). - 1.2 The amount of reimbursement requested by the Agency from the County for the Project shall not exceed the total Funds allocated and approved by the County under this Agreement.
 Any expenses or charges incurred by the Agency exceeding the Funding amount approved by the County shall be the sole responsibility of the Agency. - 1.3 Upon notice from the County to terminate the Project, the Agency shall immediately discontinue expending any Funds for the Project.
 The Agency shall not resume providing services under the Project without written approval from the County.
-Any charges or expenses incurred by the Agency without first receiving the required written approval from the County will be the sole responsibility of the Agency. - 1.4 The Agency shall repay the County any Funds which were paid in error to the Agency under the terms of this Agreement and as per 2 CFR Part 200 ("Uniform Administrative Requirements"). - 1.5 Any Funds allocated to the Agency by the County, which are not expended within the term of this Agreement, shall be retained by the County.
-The Agency shall not be reimbursed by the County for any Project services or expenses incurred not within the term of this Agreement. - 1.6 The Agency shall complete all Project Services contemplated under this Agreement no later than September 30, 2017 ("Project Deadline").
+Any charges or expenses incurred by the Agency without first receiving the required written approval from the County will be the sole responsibility of the Agency. - 1.4 The Agency shall repay the County any Funds which were paid in error to the Agency under the terms of this Agreement and as per the Uniform Administrative Requirements. - 1.5 Any Funds allocated to the Agency by the County, which are not expended within the term of this Agreement, shall be retained by the County.
+The Agency shall not be reimbursed by the County for any Project services or expenses incurred not within the term of this Agreement. - 1.6 The Agency shall complete all Project Services contemplated under this Agreement no later than September 30, 2019 ("Project Deadline").
+Any request to extend the Project Deadline shall be in writing and submitted to the Program Administrator no less than forty-five (45) days prior to the established Project Deadline.